PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 ```

 You'll probably never need to use the str() constructor, but it's worth knowing that many of the built-in Python classes allow you
-to connstruct objects either with a constructor, or via a shortcut (for strings, that shortcut is to just enclose
+to connstruct objects either with a constructor, or via a shortcut.
+For strings, that shortcut is to just enclose
 the string in quotes.
 More on this topic later.

 ## Lists